bentocode/Website-Optimization-Project/README.md

 ### pizza.html

-- The function updatePositions() was updated so that layout calculation was made outside the for loop
+- The function updatePositions() was updated so that layout calculation was made outside the for loop.

+-

 - The function changePizzaSizes() was updated so that the geometric calculation of width was run once and with one example pizza.

+- Created a local variable randomPizzaContainer outside the loop for changePizzaSizes().

+- Use document.getElementById() in the changeSliderLabel() function.

+- Use document.getElementsByClassName() in the changePizzaSizes() function.

+- Declared the pizzasDiv variable outside of the loop line 480.

+-